Sebastianhju/Runeterra-5e/Runes.md

 Whenever you heal or target an ally, they gain +10 movement speed and can walk on water for an hour.

-As an action you can send out a flow of water, targeting a creature within 30 feet of you.
-If it's an ally, they heal for 2d8 + proficiency bonus and the water moves to a new enemy within 30 feet.
-If it's an enemy you make an attack roll using your spellcasting ability they take 2d8 + proficiency bonus bludgeoning damage and moves to a new ally within 30 feet.
+When you target an ally you can choose to enhance their attacks.
+For their three next damaging attacks they make within 30 seconds they can add 1d6 cold damage and reduce their targets speed by 10 feet.

 ---